 This field is used only in the slave database.
 It specifies the port number of the Replication Receive Daemon at the slave database.
-It must be different from the Port Number set in the DmServer page (refer to the section "Port Number" in section 3.2) that is used by the slave database and the same as the port number specified in the Port Numbers of Receive Daemons on Target DB field in the primary database.
+It must be different from the Port Number set in the DmServer page that is used by the slave database and the same as the port number specified in the Port Numbers of Receive Daemons on Target DB field in the primary database.
+Please refer to section 3.2 on Port Numbers for additional information.
 This setting corresponds to the RP_PtNum keyword in the dmconfig.ini file.
 The default value is 23001.